nataliadavtyan/photo_counter/README.md

 * JavaScript

 ## Sources
-The core of this project was built during the class on the Frontend Developer Career Path at Scrimba and later edited by me.
+The core of this project was built during the class on [the Frontend Developer Career Path at Scrimba](https://scrimba.com/learn/frontend). and later edited by me.

 ## Project status
 The project is complete.